AxlPci — PCI/PCIe config-space access

 Common header reads

-Two boilerplate-killer wrappers around the standard config-space header offsets — they fold the “is this function absent?” and “unpack the 24-bit class triplet” patterns into one call:
+Boilerplate-killer wrappers around the standard config-space header offsets.
+They fold the “is this function absent?”, “unpack the 24-bit class triplet”, “split header type from multi-function bit”, and “Type-0-only fields” patterns into single calls:

 uint16_t vid, did;